WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. noun: natural petroleum. 原油。

+- crush

+  1. verb: compress or squeeze forcefully so as to break, damage, or distort in shape.

+     _"the front of his car was crushed in the collision"_

+  2. verb: (of a government or state) violently subdue (opposition or a rebellion).

+     _"the king crushed the rebellion"_

+  3. verb: bring about a feeling of overwhelming disappointment or embarrassment in (someone).

+     _"his defeat crushed a lot of supporters"_

+  4. noun: a crowd of people pressed closely together, especially in an enclosed space.

+     _"a number of youngsters fainted in the crush"_

+  5. noun(INFORMAL): a brief but intense infatuation for someone, especially someone unattainable or inappropriate.

+     _"she did have a crush on Dr. Russell"_

+     - a person with whom someone is infatuated.

+       _"it turns out she thought you were flirting with her crush"_

+  6. noun: a drink made from the juice of pressed fruit.

+     _"lemon crush"_

+  7. phrase: crush on — be infatuated with someone.

+     _"he's awesome, so it wasn't too surprising that other girls were crushing on him"_

 - crutch

   1. noun: a long stick with a crosspiece at the top, used as a support under the armpit by a person with an injury or disability. 顶部有横梁的长棍，用于受伤或残疾人腋下支持，即拐棍。